Chief Communications Officer & Executive Partner

 From 2008 to 2015, Heenan was Vice President of Public Affairs and Communications for Harvard University, overseeing its communications, government relations, and digital strategy teams in Cambridge, Boston, and Washington, DC.
 During the Clinton Administration she served in the White House as a Senior Policy Analyst and speechwriter, focused primarily on health care policy, women’s issues, and other areas of domestic policy.

 Heenan was an adjunct assistant professor of public policy at the Taubman Center for Public Policy and American Institutions at Brown University and a Freshman Seminar instructor at Harvard College, teaching on communications in policy making.
 In 2010, Heenan was awarded a Certificate of Distinction in Teaching from the Derek Bok Center at Harvard.
-She was previously a Fellow at the Harvard Kennedy School’s Belfer Center, and now serves as Executive Fellow at Harvard Business School, where she is part of the teaching team for a new and highly participatory class at HBS called “Conversations on Leadership.”
+She was previously a Fellow at the Harvard Kennedy School’s Belfer Center, and an Executive Fellow at Harvard Business School, where she was part of the teaching team for HBS' “Conversations on Leadership" course.